-Italian journalist Emanuele Giulianelli claims the Juventus man is very keen on a move to north London and the player has spoken in the past of his desire to leave the Turin outfit in search of regular game time.
+Italian journalist Emanuele Giulianelli claims the Juventus man is very keen on a move to north London and the player has spoken in the past of his in search of regular game time.

 “I want to play more,” he said.
 “I think it's right for me to play more, find a club capable of giving me more space.
 At 23 I want to show what I can do.”